LukeGall/Level-4-Solo-Project/notesDiary.md

 Should first reorganise the app folders, to make it more readable All components should be in a component folder, and objects should be in an object folder, services can also be placed in their folder as well.

+## 19 Nov 2020

+Forgot to make an entry yesterday.
+The day went okay got a good amount of progress but had a really frustrating error to do with passing the Map object of pieces to numbers down to the selection nav bar that was rather frustrating tbh.
+Got it eventually after using an angular pipe but before hand it was throwing errors about a child component changing the parents data, which goes against angular practices and would lead to more errors down the line.
+Will be spending the day contining with the checklist of things to do with the make puzzle, hopefully not too many issue arise.

+Delete functionality is in now, can either make a new delete Piece or just send the heldPiece as null, meaning it will delete.
+Think it's better to make an explict delete piece, to reduce sending nulls around.